francisturney/Reversi/README.md

 Reversi
 =======
 This was a class project in which me and a partner recreated the board game reversi.
-The rules are the same as the physical board game.
+The rules can be found here http://www.flyordie.com/games/help/reversi/en/games_rules_reversi.html

 QtGUI